giusdp/bevy_talks/README.md

 ### Built-in Action Components

-- `Text`: a line of text that can be displayed on the screen.
+- `Talk`: a line of text that can be displayed on the screen.
 It only has a `text`.
 It can be useful to display a line of text that is not spoken by any character.
-- `Talk`: a line of conversation that can be displayed on the screen.
+- `SpeakerTalk`: a line of conversation that can be displayed on the screen.
 It has a `text` field and a `speaker` field.
 <!--
 It is inspiried by [Ren'Py][renpy] and its scripting system although it does not use a scripting language, instead it uses json files.
 With a json file you can define the actors and the script of the conversation.
 In the script you can